Kotlin/kdoctor/README.md

 ## Overview
 KDoctor ensures that all [required components](https://kotlinlang.org/docs/kmm-setup.html) are properly installed and ready for use.
-If something is missed or not configured Kdoctor highlights the problem and suggests how to fix the problem.
+If something is missed or not configured, Kdoctor highlights the problem and suggests how to fix the problem.

 KDoctor runs the following diagnostics:
-* System - checks operating system version
+* System - checks an operating system version
 * JDK - checks that JDK installation and JAVA_HOME setting
 * Android Studio - checks Android Studio installation, Kotlin and Kotlin Multiplatform Mobile plugins
 * Xcode - checks Xcode installation and setup
-* Cocoapods - checks ruby environment, cocoapods and cocoapods-generate gems installation
+* Cocoapods - checks ruby environment and cocoapods gem installation

 ## Requirements

-KDoctor works on macOS only.
+KDoctor works on MacOS only.

 ## Installation